Saurabh7Goku/Saurabh7Goku/README.md

 - 👋 Hi, I’m @Saurabh7Goku
-- 👀 I’m interested in Data Science, Machine Learning and Artificial intelligence.
+- 👀 I’m interested in Data Analysis, Machine Learning and Artificial intelligence.
-- 🌱 I’m currently learning MLOps with AWS and Azure.
+- 🌱 I’m currently getting my hands on LLM's Models.
 - 💞️ I’m looking to collaborate on ML and data analytics projects.
 - 👀 learning the tech the LLMs Large Language Models.
 - 📫 How to reach me ----> Gmail ---> saurabhgk7@gmail.com.